prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 	- (a) correct the deficiencies noted, within 14 days  from the date of service of such notification ; and
 	- (b) where applicable, pay the fee for the action against a decision of the Office , within  said 14 days.

-3. The Registry shall at the same time inform the claimant that if the claimant fails to correct the  deficiencies or pay the fee within the time stated , a decision by default may be given in accordance with Rule 355.
+3. The Registry shall at the same time inform the claimant that if the claimant fails to correct the deficiencies or pay the fee within the time stated, a decision by default may be given in accordance with Rule 355.

 4. If the claimant fails to correct the deficiencies noted or to pay the fee for the action against a decision of the Office, the Registry shall inform the President of the Court of First Instance who may reject the action as inadmissible by a decision by defau lt.
 He may give the claimant an opportunity to be heard beforehand.

-###### Rule 90 - Recording in the register ( ex parte  proceedings)
+###### Rule 90 - Recording in the register (ex parte proceedings)

 If the requirements referred to in Rule 89.1 have been complied with, the Registry shall as soon as practicable: